DesignedByJack/Group_A6/README.md

 # Group_A6 Repository!

 We've worked really hard to bring this project to everyone.
-We think that the __ lines of code contained herein are compact, minimal, but staggeringly powerful.
+We think that our project - and the __ lines of code contained herein - is compact, minimal, but staggeringly powerful.

 ## == Project Description ==